 Indonesian designer, Anniesa Hasibuan’s collection unveiled at the NYFW was another trend setter.
 The designer’s completely modest collection, which featured all the models wearing Hijab, was another forward progress in showcasing modest fashion to the world of cautious fashion lovers from all over the world, once again putting modest fashion on the forefront of the market.

 Top sportswear designer brand, Nike made an astonishing release of promo pictures of their pro-hijab sportswear for Muslim women early this year, which is set to hit the market next spring.
 This move has made Nike the first large sportswear brand to manufacture a performance hijab for female Muslim athletes.

-Another top designer brand in the circular fashion industry to embrace modest fashion in their recent collection is none other than Italian high earned fashion brand Dolce and Gabbana.
+Another top designer brand in the circular fashion industry to embrace modest fashion in their recent collection is none other than Italian luxury fashion brand Dolce and Gabbana.
 The label launched its first collection of modest outfits for Muslim women in their A/W 2016 ready- to- wear collection.
-D&G is notable for its signature colourful prints and statement pieces, and this collection as no different.
+D&G is notable for its signature colorful prints and statement pieces, and this collection as no different.

 The dis-repution of modest fashion was changed with the help of famous fashion influencers like, Basma K, Dino Tokio, Haute Hijab, the Istanbul fashion week, London modest fashion week, and Singapore Modest fashion week, to name a few.

 Others are models like Halima Aden, who is the first Hijabie signed by top modelling company IMG, under whom she made her first appearance on Kanye West’s’ Yeezy season 5 show.

 Another modest fashion influencer is model, Mariah Idrissi, whom in 2015 became the first hijab-wearing model to appear in any mainstream western fashion campaign, when she fortunately got featured in an H&M campaign.